Karimbou/momu_play/README.md

 # MoMu Play
-MoMu (More Music) Play is an open source Music Player written in Dart / Flutter MoMu is meant to make music players accessible to anyone and to play more music.
+MoMu (More Music) Play is an open source Music Player written in Dart / Flutter.
+MoMu is meant to make music players accessible to anyone and to play more music.
 It is currently in development status.

 The underlying C++ audioengine is called SoLoud and offers a lot of features.